pperennezzelus/ece-webtech-2023-fall-gr03-02/README.md

 The project boasts dynamic routes, especially for articles.
 An example being /articles/:articleId which displays an article based on its unique ID alongside some placeholder content.

+## 4 Libraries and frameworks | with React and Next.js

+We used React together with Next.js to give us building blocks to create web applications fast.
+Since this lab, we start working on a skeleton of our course project, a blogging website.
+What we did: Initialize the Next.js application, Build a website skeleton for blogging and Build dynamic routes.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: